jrelgin/jasonmakes/README.md

 - Supports various block types including paragraphs, headings, lists, and todos

 #### Nice-to-Haves / Next Up

+- [ ] **Add same functionality for case studies**
+  - Work on the case study page to add the same functionality as the article page
+  - Work on the case study list page to add the same functionality as the article list page

 - [ ] **Finish the _Publish Site_ button flow**
   - Confirm the button posts to `/api/revalidate` with `X-Revalidate-Secret`